Overview

 Generic | forGenericDocument() | - country - documentPages |

-document type doesn't offer an optimised capture experience for a desired document type.
+document type doesn't offer an optimized capture experience for a desired document type.

 - Document type